efdevcon/devcon-website/src/content/dips/en/DIP-3.md

 ---
-Summary: "Winding Tree offers Devcon attendees to book their flights and hotels directly from suppliers with discount.
-Winding Tree is 100% open-source and we aim to be as decentralized as it is possible."
+Summary: 'Winding Tree offers Devcon attendees to book their flights and hotels directly from suppliers with discount.
+Winding Tree is 100% open-source and we aim to be as decentralized as it is possible.'
 Github URL: https://github.com/efdevcon/DIPs/blob/master/DIPs/DIP-3.md
 DIP: 3
 Title: Flight and hotel bookings sourced from decentralized open-source travel marketplace